GreycLab/gmic-community/news/gmic340_en.md

 Version **3.4.0** of _G´MIC_ focuses on *stability* and *long-term support*: After more than 15 years of continuous development, _G´MIC's_ core elements have been extensively put through their paces.
 We now strive for stabilizing the key _Application Programmer's Interfaces (APIs):_  [`libgmic`](https://gmic.eu/libgmic.html), to integrate _G´MIC_ features into _C_ or _C++_ code, [*G´MIC-Qt* plugin](https://github.com/c-koi/gmic-qt/blob/master/NEW_HOST_HOWTO.md) to port the plugin to new hosts, and the syntax of the _G´MIC_ script language, including the freezing of the parameter settings of the _G´MIC_ commands already available.

 Thus, all versions of the _3.4.x_ branch are dedicated to bug fixing and developing features that do not require modification of the language core.
-There will be less emphasis on developing new filters or image processing operators, and greater attention paid to ensuring maximum backward compatibility among *3.4.x* releases.
+Thus, there will be emphasis on developing new filters or image processing operators, and attention paid to ensuring maximum backward compatibility among *3.4.x* releases.
 In this sense, version _3.4.0_ represents a long term milestone release in the project's history.

 That said, in the run-up to _3.4.0,_ there have been notable improvements to several user interfaces: